kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

 Yes.
-Two gaps follow from the coverage caveat above and are tracked as Beta
-items: requeues and give-ups on incomplete pools are invisible, and calculation failures that produce a `Failed` condition are not counted as errors.
+Two gaps follow from the coverage caveat above and are tracked as Alpha 1.38 items: requeues and give-ups on incomplete pools are invisible, and calculation failures that produce a `Failed` condition are not counted as errors.